-Black walnuts (Juglans nigra L.) make beautiful shade trees.
+Black walnut trees (Juglans nigra L.) make beautiful shade trees.
 They also provide plenty of pleasant-tasting edible nuts, though messy and hard to crack, as well as a highly valued hardwood lumber.
-But black walnut trees are not always good companions in the garden.
+But black walnut trees are not always good companions in the garden and yard.
 In fact, they can be toxic to nearby plants.
 Very often, when sensitive plants are grown near the roots of black walnut trees, the plants die.

-Juglone is found in all parts of the black walnut tree, but it is most concentrated in the flower buds, nut hulls and roots.
-Unfortunately the roots of a black walnut can extend 3-4 times the diameter of the tree’s canopy and squirrels and other animals will disperse the nut hulls across an even more far-reaching range, so the area affected is quite wide.
+Juglone is found in all parts of the black walnut tree, but it is most concentrated in the flower buds, nut hulls, and roots.
+Unfortunately, the roots of a black walnut can extend three to four times the diameter of the tree’s canopy and squirrels and other animals will disperse the nut hulls across an even more far-reaching range, so the area affected is quite wide.
 Toxicity is further dependent on the soil’s texture and drainage.

 - Chrysanthemum species (some)